joogps/SlideOverCard/README.md

 ## Accessory views

-There are a few accessory views to enhance your card layout.
+This package also includes a few accessory views to enhance your card layout.
 The first one is the `SOCActionButton()` button style, which can be applied to any button to give it a default "primary action" look, based on the app's accent color.
 The `SOCAlternateButton()` style will reproduce the same design, but with gray.
-And `SOCEmptyButton()`  will create a regular, all-text "last option" kind of button.
+And `SOCEmptyButton()`  will create an all-text "last option" kind of button.
 You can use them like this:
 ```swift
 Button("Do something", action: { }).buttonStyle(SOCActionButton())
 ```